 Once the batter has thawed completely, you’ll be able to use it to bake a cheesecake.
 It shouldn’t take too long, but you shouldn’t expect to be able to use the frozen batter within the first few hours of taking it out of the freezer.

 Can Cheesecake Batter Be Refrigerated as Well?

 What if you might want to use the cheesecake batter sooner than a few weeks or months down the line?
-Would it be possible to just refrigerate the cheesecake batter for a while so that you can use it later?
+Would it be possible to just refrigerate it for a while so that you can use it later?

 Yes, this is perfectly acceptable, but the cheesecake batter will only stay good in the refrigerator for so long.
 You can expect cheesecake batter to last for a few days if you store it properly.

-It’s not a good idea to try to keep cheesecake batter for more than a couple of days in the refrigerator, though.
-If you plan to make another cheesecake within the next day or two, then it might be more practical to refrigerate the leftover cheesecake batter than it would be to freeze it.
+It’s not a good idea to try to keep it for more than a couple of days in the refrigerator, though.
+If you plan to make another cheesecake within the next day or two, then it might be more practical to refrigerate the leftover batter than it would be to freeze it.

 You’ll need to keep the leftover batter in an airtight container.
 The refrigerator should be set at 40 degrees Fahrenheit as well.

 It’ll be easy to take the batter out of the refrigerator to make a cheesecake as well.
-You can just take the batter out of the fridge and allow it to reach room temperature before baking the cheesecake.
+You can just take the batter out of the fridge and allow it to reach room temperature before baking.

 It should only take one or two hours for the batter to reach room temperature.
 When everything is set, you’ll be able to move forward with baking a cheesecake.

 Now you know that you can freeze cheesecake batter if you accidentally make too much.
 It’s also nice to know that you can make the batter ahead of time if you want to have some ready for when you feel like having a nice dessert.